georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 41
 ## SQL Queries
 Continued SQL revision—focused on querying & filtering data effectively; covered SELECT, AS, DISTINCT, WHERE, LIKE, BETWEEN, AND, OR, ORDER BY, LIMIT, & CASE

+# Day 42
+## Queries Challenges
+Completed some SQL challenges on the codecademy platform.
+Pausing tomorrow in solidarity with the protest over the Tempi accident.